laravel-workflow/laravel-workflow.github.io/blog/2023-05-21-saga-pattern-and-laravel-workflow.md

 Conclusion
 ----------

-In this tutorial, we implemented the Saga architecture pattern for distributed transactions in a microservices-based application using Laravel Workflow.
-Writing Sagas can be complex, but Laravel Workflow takes care of the difficult parts such as handling errors and retries, and invoking compensatory transactions, allowing us to focus on the details of our application.
+In this tutorial, we implemented the Saga architecture pattern for distributed transactions in a microservices-based application using Workflow.
+Writing Sagas can be complex, but Workflow takes care of the difficult parts such as handling errors and retries, and invoking compensatory transactions, allowing us to focus on the details of our application.